riboviz/riboviz/docs/developer/testing.md

 ### Integration test fixtures

 All integration test functions must use the fixture, `prep_riboviz_fixture`, (defined in `riboviz/test/integration/test_integration.py`) which ensures the workflow is run if the `--skip-workflow` command-line parameter is not provided when running the integration tests.
-This should be specified before the test function declaration as follows:
+This is a module-wide fixture so is run once per invocation of `riboviz.test.integration.test_integration`.
+The fixture should be specified before the test function declaration as follows:

 ```python
 @pytest.mark.usefixtures("prep_riboviz_fixture")
 ```

 All integration test functions to validate temporary files must use the fixture, `skip_index_tmp_fixture` (defined in `riboviz/test/integration/conftest.py`) which ensures the test is skipped if the `--check-index-tmp` command-line parameter is provided when running the integration tests.
-This should be specified before the test function declaration as follows:
+This is a module-wide fixture so is run once per invocation of `riboviz.test.integration.test_integration`.
+The fixture should be specified before the test function declaration as follows:

 ```python
 @pytest.mark.usefixtures("skip_index_tmp_fixture")